Mindfulness in a woodland setting

 We don’t expect people to be involved in any long formal meditation practices, rather we introduce ways to still the mind through using the woodland’s resources, with the aim of benefitting wellbeing.

-Sessions are led by Susan Collini, a Level 3 ‘Mindfulness in Woodland’ pracitioner who acts as guide and support, providing people with opportunities to be with others or to spend time alone if preferred.
+Sessions are led by Susan Collini, a Level 3 ‘Mindfulness in Woodland’ pracitioner who acts as guide and support, providing people with opportunities to be with others and to spend time alone.

-We provide all resources for sessions, includng mats to sit on, refreshments to enjoy and if the weather is chilly a fire to be able to warm yourself by.
-Rain doesn’t stop play either as we have ample sheltered areas.
+We provide all resources for sessions, includng mats to sit/lie on, refreshments to enjoy and if the weather is chilly a fire to huddle around.
+Rain doesn’t stop play as we have several sheltered areas, some with facility for lighting a fire.

 Whether at home or work many people are cocooned indoors away from nature, merely glimpsing it through a window when they have time to look up.
 For example, if you have a bird table but how well do you know the individual birds that visit?
 We have some lovely birds at the wood and we’re happy to also encourage you to explore mindful birdwatching, something that can be very rewarding, in more ways than one.